Iran–Israel proxy conflict: 2013

 In January 2013, rumors were released that the Fordow Fuel Enrichment Plant had been hit by an explosion.
 Further reports by IAEA concluded that there had been no such incident.

-On 25 April 2013, Israeli aircraft shot down a drone off the coast of Haifa, allegedly belonging to Hezbollah.
+On 25 April 2013, an Israeli aircraft shot down a drone off the coast of Haifa, allegedly belonging to Hezbollah.

 On 7 May 2013, residents of Tehran reported hearing three blasts in an area where Iran maintains its missile research and depots.
 Later, an Iranian website said the blasts occurred at a privately owned chemical factory.